Published 15/04/2025, Edited 29/04/2025

 A constitutional convention to reform our Federal system, seeking to make it more efficient for the 21st century.

-We also have an incredibly vertical political system which is not "3 levels of government", and while comprehensible at a different time for context it was designed in, is also incredibly hard for newcomers and apolitical people to understand and express their perspective in.
+We also have an incredibly vertical political system which is not "3 levels of government", and while comprehensible at a different time for context it was designed in, is also incredibly hard for newcomers and apolitical people to understand and express their perspectives in

 Our country is also for the most part extremely urbanised and has considerable opportunity for streamlining the public service and making our politicians more directly accountable to the voices of the people at the grassroots level and in regional areas.